-cinematic approach, this course addresses the concepts and challenges businesses face in studying business topics using current digital media and instruction (movies, online videos, podcasts, websites, web 2.0 tools...).
+a cinematic approach, this course addresses the concepts and challenges businesses face in studying business topics using current digital media and instruction (movies, online videos, podcasts, websites, web 2.0 tools...).
 The unique media and cinematic instructional format allows students the additional learning experiences from a variety of current digital media resources to develop a real world foundation and expand their knowledge and resources of all of the areas of business.
 Themes include the digital age of business and consumers, management, finance, small business, globalization, social responsibility, online presence and many more topics.
 Students will increase their awareness of the overall environment and function of business as well as observe role in the digital society.

-Dual Enrollment - Students may have the opportunity to obtain college credit for this course.
+Dual-enrollment classes are subject to change yearly based on college approval.
+Students may have the opportunity to obtain college credit for this course.
 The college credit option DOES require a fee.